atolab/zenoh-web/content/docs/getting-started/installation.md

 To get up and running with <b>zenoh</b> you will have to install the router and then get hold of the API you would like to use to write your applications.

 ## Installing zenoh's router
-At the present stage zenoh's router is supported only on Linux and MacOS.
+Zenoh's router supports Linux, MacOS and Windows platforms.
-However, for other platforms, you can use the [Docker image](../quick-test#run-zenoh-in-docker).
+For other platforms, you can use the [Docker image](../quick-test#run-zenoh-in-docker).

 Below are the detailed information on how to install the binaries directly on supported platforms (i.e. without Docker).